ADGEfficiency/teaching-monolith/linear-programming/README.md

 - the same way is always up/down,
 - there is only one correct way to move up/down - it is always the same,
-- you may come across the term *affine* (a fancy way to say linear).
+- you may come across the term *affine* - this is just a fancy way to say linear.

 Non-linear: